flet-dev/website/docs/getting-started/python.md

 If you don't have an access to Mac or PC you can bundle your app for all three platforms with [AppVeyor](https://www.appveyor.com) - Continuous Integration service for Windows, Linux and macOS.
 In short, Continuous Integration (CI) is an automated process of building, testing and deploying (Continuous Delivery - CD) application on every push to a repository.

 AppVeyor is free for open source projects hosted on GitHub, GitLab and Bitbucket.
-To use AppVeyor push your app to a repository within one of those source-control providers.
+To use AppVeyor, push your app to a repository within one of those source-control providers.

 To get started with AppVeyor [sign up for a free account](https://ci.appveyor.com/signup).

 Click "New project" button, authorize AppVeyor to access your GitHub, GitLab or Bitbucket account, choose a repository with your program and create a new project.

-Now, to configure packaging of your app for Windows, Linux and macOS add into the root of your repository `appveyor.yml` file with [the following contents](https://github.com/flet-dev/python-ci-example/blob/main/appveyor.yml). `appveyor.yml` is a build configuration file, or CI workflow, describing build, test, packaging and deploy commands that must be run on every commit.
+Now, to configure packaging of your app for Windows, Linux and macOS, add file with [the following contents](https://github.com/flet-dev/python-ci-example/blob/main/appveyor.yml) into the root of your repository `appveyor.yml`. `appveyor.yml` is a build configuration file, or CI workflow, describing build, test, packaging and deploy commands that must be run on every commit.

 :::note
-You can just fork [flet-dev/python-ci-example](https://github.com/flet-dev/python-ci-example) repository and customize to your needs.
+You can just fork [flet-dev/python-ci-example](https://github.com/flet-dev/python-ci-example) repository and customize it to your needs.
 :::

-When you push any changes to GitHub repository AppVeyor will automatically start a new build:
+When you push any changes to GitHub repository, AppVeyor will automatically start a new build:

 <img src="/img/docs/getting-started/appveyor-ci-flet-python-project.png" className="screenshot-70" />